 Sara Campbell over at Sara’s Music Studio shared her 2016 Piano Recital Fun Mix playlist on Spotify.
 I’m excited to use this playlist as pre-recital and intermission music for my upcoming recital!

 Apparently it’s “Get-to-know-Tim-Topham” week in the piano world!
 Hugh Sung did an interview with Tim as a part of his special podcast series on Musical Entrepreneurs, and Leila and Tim did a Google Hangout (watch on YouTube) which included a follow-up blog post.
 In Hugh’s podcast especially, you will get a sneak peak into how his past experiences have played into his current pedagogical philosophy and career aspirations.

 Michele Cushatt, host of This is Your Life Podcast with Michael Hyatt just wrote a post that, even without children, still impacted me.
 When Career and Family Collide will be a post I will bookmark and read periodically to keep my life balance in check.
 It felt even more impactful finding out in the post that Michele has experienced a whole slew of career/family schedules including being a part-time piano-teaching mom(!) and an entrepreneurial home-office mom.

 I just found composer Dennis Alexander’s YouTube channel!
 He is a gem in the piano world with his beautiful pieces and arrangements.
 There are only about 25 videos total but there are a variety of selections from Romantic Style, Jazzy Style, Favorite Solos, 24 Character Preludes, and the Premier Piano Course.

-My computer desktop is always beautiful and culinarily exciting with French food writer Clotilde’s monthly desktop calendars
+My computer desktop is always beautiful and culinarily exciting with French food writer Clotilde’s monthly desktop calendars.